Hannah after (5/30, 6/4, 6/6)

 Mark Campbell ( Librettist )

 Mark Campbell’s work as a librettist is at the forefront of the current contemporary opera scene in this country.
 He has written 28 commissioned operas produced by more than 50 companies around the world.
 His best-known work is Silent Night, which received the 2012 Pulitzer Prize in Music.
 Other successful operas include Elizabeth Cree, The Shining, The (R)evolution of Steve Jobs, The Nefarious, Immoral But Highly Profitable Enterprise of Mr. Burke & Mr. Hare, Dinner At Eight, Later the Same Evening, Volpone, The Manchurian Candidate, and Bastianello/Lucrezia.
-Awards include: a Grammy® nomination, the first Kleban Foundation Award, two Richard Rodgers Awards, a Larson Foundation Award, and a NYFA Playwriting Fellowship.
+Awards include: a Grammy® award, the first Kleban Foundation Award, two Richard Rodgers Awards, a Larson Foundation Award, and a NYFA Playwriting Fellowship.
 Upcoming premieres include: Edward Tulane for Minnesota Opera; Today It Rains for Opera Parallèle/American Opera Projects, and Stonewall for New York City Opera.

-Kimberly Reed ( LIbrettist & Film Maker )
+Kimberly Reed ( Librettist & Film Maker )

-composed by Laura Kaminsky.
+Kimberly Reed designed projections for and wrote As One with co-librettist Mark Campbell, composed by Laura Kaminsky.
 The team then collaborated on Some Light Emerges (Houston Grand Opera) and the forthcoming Today It Rains (Opera Parallèle).
 Santa Fe and San Francisco Operas have commissioned her to write the libretto for Postville, again with Kaminsky.
 Her written work is collected in The Moth, a New York Times best-seller.
 She has held fellowships at NYFA, Yaddo, Squaw Valley Writers Workshop, and the Hermitage.
 Her documentary film Prodigal Sons premiered at the Telluride film festival and garnered 14 international awards.
 Her documentary Dark Money premiered at the Sundance film festival in 2018.
 One of Filmmaker Magazine’s “25 New Faces of Independent Film,” she has been featured on CNN, NPR, MSNBC, Moth Radio Hour, and The Oprah Winfrey Show.